Jahangir-B/hangman-ml-challenge/README.md

 - Test your bot locally before submitting
 - Use the sample words for quick testing
 - Submit early and often to see your progress
+- Follow security best practices when working with the repository

 Good luck with your Hangman ML Challenge!